There are too many tragic shootings to chronicle them here.

 Let's think about these cases before calling 911, people.
 Granted, there is no excuse for hostile police officers to murder citizens.
 Yet think: What is a real crime?
 Lives could be at risk.
 Live and let live.

-Nonetheless, in both of these cases, and in too many others, officers involved claimed that they were engaged in "lawful police work" and that there should be no liability for the civil rights violations they inflicted upon the citizens.
+Nonetheless, in the Whitaker, Hill and Shaver cases, and in too many others, officers involved claimed that they were engaged in "lawful police work" and that there should be no liability for the civil rights violations, pointless death, they inflicted upon citizens committing zero crimes.
+Officers also claimed they owed nothing to the families and friends for the tragic losses inflicted pointlessly upon them.
 Yet every honest person knows that these are clear violations of the Fourth Amendment protections written into the Constitution.
+These deaths were the result of appallingly bad judgment by the officers involved.
 And these civil rights violations are permanent.

 Only justice in our courts will bring safety to our streets.
-For if justice is certain, violations will not happen.
-Lack of justice only assures that more civil rights violations will occur.
-The problem on our streets is caused by denial of civil rights by our courts.
+For if Constitutional justice is certain, civil rights violations will not happen.
+Lack of Constitutional justice only assures that more civil rights violations will occur.
+The problem of Tragic Shootings on our streets is caused by denial of civil rights by our Federal Courts, beginning with the Supreme Court.
+Hence we have issued The Supreme Court Challenge!

 Federal courts are the protectors of civil rights.
 Federal courts MUST restore the Constitutional civil rights of citizens!